Electrolyte220/GlobalTwitchEmotes/README.md

 [FAQ Section](https://ostrichtools.com/p/GlobalTwitchEmotes#FAQ)

+## Dev Version

+The dev version of this extension contains fixes for twitch global and channel emotes, support for 7TV emotes, as well as a couple of other fixes.
+If you encounter any issues using this dev version, please REPORT IT [HERE](https://github.com/Electrolyte220/GlobalTwitchEmotes/issues), rather than on the official page.
+(Until the PRs get merged).

+Also, if you are running the dev version of this extension, you will have to supply your own twitch client id and client secret which can be made [here](https://dev.twitch.tv/console/apps).
+Look at the twitchHelix.js file in `src/common/background/js/` for variables to change.

 ##  Building

 Global Twitch Emotes is built using Node.js.
 Download and install the latest version of Node.js [here](https://nodejs.org/).